SpaceForever/Spiral-Labs/thread-rambler.md

 # Thread Rambler

+add stuff to inbox

+write quick stuff to ask /nui 5 20 then later, when going through it add to tasklist

 Working title

 Thread rambler is meant to allow for writing down all threads you want and using microtags in each line for TR  to put them in the right place